 We rely on the help of participants, volunteers, and donors to advance our goal of improving the treatment and prevention of childhood illnesses.
-You and your child can make an impact on research at Penn State Children’s Hospital.
+You and your child can make an impact on research at Penn State Health Children’s Hospital.

 Become a clinical trial participant